 To manage Idiopathic Intracranial Hypertension in a safe and natural manner, renowned herbal manufacturing company Planet Ayurveda offers some extremely beneficial herbal products.
 These herbal products, prepared under the guidance of expert Ayurvedic practitioners, include:

 1. Stress Support capsules

-The use of Stress Support capsules is very beneficial in relieving stress, managing anxiety, boosting mental and physical strength, calming the nervous system, improving memory and concentration, increasing retention power, treating depression, managing blood pressure, and controlling negative thoughts.
+The use of Stress Support capsules is very beneficial in relieving stress, managing anxiety, boosting mental and physical strength, and calming the nervous system.
+It is also used in improving memory and concentration, increasing retention power, treating depression, managing blood pressure, and controlling negative thoughts.